Registration disclosure for private individuals and undertakings

 - In Vienna: the municipal district office (→ City of Vienna)German text

-- In addition: The Austrian Federal Ministry of the Interior (→ BMI)German text for individuals with a Citizen Card (immediate online registration disclosure once the identity of the applicant has been checked)
+- In addition: The Austrian Federal Ministry of the Interior (→ BMI)German text for individuals with a mobile phone signature ("Handy-Signatur"), a card-based citizen card ("Bürgerkarte"), ID Austria or EU Login (immediate online registration disclosure once the identity of the applicant has been checked)

 You can request a registration disclosure in person, by post or over the internet.

 The registration disclosure can be requested online on the pages of the Central Population Register (ZMR) or via oesterreich.gv.at.
-To use this facility, you must have an activated Citizen Card and the ability to make payments online.
+To use this facility, you must have a mobile phone signature ("Handy-Signatur"), a card-based citizen card ("Bürgerkarte"), ID Austria or EU Login and the ability to make payments online.
 The requested information will be provided immediately after payment of the administrative levy.
 Please note: The administrative levy of 3.30 Euro (at the present time) must still be paid for enquiries that do not yield any clear search results.